tanfwong/rfsoc_notes/_sources/ch4/math.md

     long b;
     short c = a+b;
     ```
-    Vitis HLS will first truncate the 32-bit `a` and 64-bit `b` to
+    Vitis HLS first truncates the 32-bit `a` and 64-bit `b` to
-    corresponding 16-bit `short` versions, and then use a 16-bit adder
+    corresponding 16-bit `short` versions, and then uses a 16-bit adder
-    to the addition.
+    to perform the addition.

 * Vitis HLS also supports arbitrary precision (AP) signed and unsigned integer types
   `ap_int<W>` and `ap_uint<W>` in C++, where `W` is the bit-width that can